gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 are some of the features you get for free and without much hazzle.

 But why all the fuzz about that?
 Let's first take a look at our status quo in my team.
+If you want to skip the gossip and continue with the real stuff, just head over to the [relevant section below](#the-awakening).

 # The Good